widdix/learn-fargate/lab03-autoscaling/README.md

 Wait until the stack reaches the status `UPDATE_COMPLETE`.

-Congratulations, you have completed the second lab.
+Congratulations, you have completed the third lab.

 ## Help